 - Other service-oriented architecture (SOAs), and any range of more specific tools and applications

 Enterprises that are able to successfully employ a CDM benefit from the following situations:

 - Perform fewer translations.
-Without a CDM, the more systems you have, the more data translations you must do – manually.
-With a CDM in place, you cut down on the manual work that data integration requires and you limit the chances of user error.
+Without a CDM, the more systems you have, the more data translations you must do.
+With a CDM in place, you cut down on the manual work that data integration requires, and you limit the chances of user error.

 - Improve translation maintenance.
 On an enterprise level, systems will inevitability be replaced by other systems, whether new versions or vendor SOAs that replace legacy systems.
 When just a single system changes, you only need to verify the translations to and from the CDM.
 If you’re not employing a CDM, you may spend significantly more time verifying translations to every other system.

-- Improve logic maintenance.
+- Enhance logic maintenance.
 In a CDM, the logic is written within the canonical model, so there is no dependence on any other systems.
-Like translation maintenance, when you change out one system, you need only to verify the new system’s logic within the logic of the CDM – not with every other system that your new system may need to communicate with.
+Like translation maintenance, when you change out one system, you need only to verify the new system’s logic within the logic of the CDM, not with every other system that your new system may need to communicate with.

 CDMs in reality

 CDMs may benefit your company depending on the size and needs of your data.
-If you are able to spend the time on such a project, the more systems and applications that need to share data, the more elusive a one-size canonical model can be.
+If you can spend the time on such a project, the more systems and applications that need to share data, the more elusive a one-size canonical model can be.

 Effectively implementing all your entities into one centralized model and creating a common data format that communicates across all systems will speed up your enterprise’s data handling capabilities.
 Then, taking data from disparate systems and managing them in a central location makes implementing data into business decisions is more efficient and more effective.